RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

   }

-..note:: The compiler will try to resolve the address space at compile time.
+..
+Note:::: The compiler will try to resolve the address space at compile time.
 Otherwise, the runtime will decide whether the pointer references the local or the global address space.
 For optimum performance, the code must make it easy for the compiler to detect the pointer reference by avoiding data-dependent address space selection, so that run-time resolution -- which is costly -- is not required.

 .. _Device-side-enqueue: